adbar/simplemma/training/README.rst

 ``training/dictionary_pickler.py`` reads a language's word list and writes the compressed, front-coded ``.plzma`` dictionary the runtime loads (see ``frontcode.py``; the runtime still reads the legacy pickled dicts shipped before v2.0).
 Two things to know before running it:

 - Without ``--in-place``, output goes to ``training/output/`` (gitignored) rather than the real package data, so a run never clobbers a shipped dictionary by accident.
-Pass ``--in-place`` to write into the installed package and actually update what ships. ``--from-shipped`` composes from the shipped dict + override/fill layers instead of rebuilding the base from wordlists.
+Pass ``--in-place`` to write into the installed package and actually update what ships. ``--from-shipped`` composes from the shipped dict + override/fill layers instead of rebuilding the base from wordlists. ``--merge-shipped`` (policy B) rebuilds the base from a fresh word list but keeps the curated shipped mappings on shared keys, so the fresh extraction only *adds* new keys and existing mappings change only via a reviewed override; it reads the currently installed dict, so run it once from a clean checkout before ``--in-place`` overwrites it.
 - Its ``__main__`` CLI (``python3 -m training.dictionary_pickler --in-place``) only *rebuilds* languages already in ``SUPPORTED_LANGUAGES``, since that set is derived from the ``.plzma`` files already on disk.
 To add a genuinely *new* language, call ``_build_dictionary`` directly instead, e.g.:

 .. code-block:: python